magmagcup/django-polls/README.md

 ## **runserver!**
-Go to directory which you clone the repository.
+Go to directory which you clone the repository to then .

 * >  run this command in terminal: python manage.py runserver